AMAURYCU/setpartition_unrank/README.md

 ```
 XXXXX
 ```
-should be replaced with one of
+should be replaced with one of the following command
 ```
 parallelunranking //to run the efficient parallel algorithm
 precalcul //to run the algorithm with precomputation step